 - Access to wider opportunities

 - Barriers to learning diminishing

 How will parents know that the money has been well spent?

-We track students’ overall progress against their targets each half-term, so we can quickly see the impact our provision is making.
-Progress is reported to parents three times a year, via written interim reports, as well as at the Parents Meetings between teacher and parent.
-If your child takes part in an Intervention Programme or has an IEP, we also measure how s/he is progressing at the start of the programme and again, at the end, so that we can determine improvement and see the difference.
+We track pupils overall progress against targets each half term, so we can quickly see the impact of the provision.
+Progress is reported to parents three times per year, via written interim reports, as well as at the parent-teacher meetings.
+If your child takes part in an intervention or has is recognised as having a Rapid Action Plan (RAP), for children with SEND, we also measure progress at the start of the programme and then again at the end.

 Where can I get more information?

-If you are not sure whether your child is or has been eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact Mrs Joyce (Admin Officer), in confidence.
-You can also check your eligibility online here:
+If you are unsure whether your child qualifies for free school meals or you would like more information about claiming an entitlement, please contact Mrs Richardson (Admin Officer,) in confidence.
+You can also check your eligibility online here;

 To see exactly how we are spending the PPG please see the following links below: